wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) The provisions of Article 16(3) shall apply, _murtatis mutandis_, in respect of International Preliminary Examining Authorities.

-### Article 33 The International Preliminary Examination
+### Article 33---The International Preliminary Examination

 *   (1) The objective of the international preliminary examination is to formulate a preliminary and non-binding opinion on the questions whether the claimed invention appears to be novel, to involve an inventive step (to be non-obvious), and to be industrially applicable.